 Saunders and Tottle both indicated that there’s a fine line between music being energizing and too engaging.
 Lyrics and tempo are both factors.
-“If a person needed to concentrate but he was listening to the lyrics, it would negatively impact the brain’s ability to get the task done,” said Saunders.
+“If a person needed to concentrate but [they were] listening to the lyrics, it would negatively impact the brain’s ability to get the task done,” said Saunders.

 “Similarly, if the tempo is too low, it can leave you feeling drowsy and lead to a lack of motivation,” he said.
 [Related article: Distracted Workers Are Costing You Money]

-This may seem like a difficult combination of factors to perfect, but once you create the right playlist to fit your preferences, you might start to notice a shift in your productivity and efficiency.
+This may seem like a complex combination of factors, but once you create the right playlist to fit your preferences, you might notice a shift in your productivity and efficiency.

 Max Freedman contributed to the writing and reporting in this article.
 Source interviews were conducted for a previous version of this article.